ADN Degree – Associate Degree in Nursing Programs

 Additionally, ADN degrees provide students with the essential skills and knowledge they need to become successful nurses.
 While BSN programs may offer additional coursework in leadership and research, ADN programs provide students with a strong foundation in patient care and nursing fundamentals.
 As a result, ADN graduates are well-prepared to begin entry-level nursing careers and positively impact their patients’ lives.

 To become licensed as an RN, candidates must pass the NCLEX-RN exam to become licensed registered nurses.
-The US Bureau of Labor Statistics (BLS) reports that RN employment is projected to grow as fast as the average for all occupations between 2021 and 2031, creating 195,400 new positions.
-In addition, the demand for RNs is expected to continue to increase as the baby-boom generation ages and as healthcare services expand to include more outpatient procedures and home healthcare services.
+The US Bureau of Labor Statistics (BLS 2024) reports that RN employment is projected to grow slightly faster than the average for all occupations between 2023 and 2033, creating 197,200 new positions.
+In addition, the demand for RNs is expected to continue to increase as the Baby Boomer generation ages and as healthcare services expand to include more outpatient procedures and home healthcare services.

 ADN degree holders currently make up a significant portion of the nursing workforce in the United States.
-According to Career One Stop, in December 2022, 30 percent of registered nurses held an ADN degree.
-Employers also widely recognize the ADN degree, and ADN holders often have no trouble finding employment after graduation.
+According to Career One Stop, in November 2024, 28 percent of registered nurses held an ADN degree.
+Employers also widely recognize the ADN degree, and ADN holders often need help finding employment after graduation.

 Read on to learn more about ADN programs, including program accreditation, admissions, clinical supervision hours requirements, 10 accredited online ADN programs, and career options for ADN graduates.